Abhi011999/kenzo_goodix/README.md

 ## How did i hex-edited them ?

-Well, i recently found from my friend [@magicxsavi](https://github.com/magicxavi) that a guy neamed [Arth Doshi](https://github.com/arthdoshi33) hex-edited goodix blobs for santoni device and uploaded the objdumps and hexdumps of the details on his github [repo](https://github.com/arthdoshi33/Goodix).
+Well, i recently found from my friend [@magicxsavi](https://github.com/magicxavi) that a guy named [Arth Doshi](https://github.com/arthdoshi33) hex-edited goodix blobs for santoni device and uploaded the objdumps and hexdumps of the details on his github [repo](https://github.com/arthdoshi33/Goodix).
 From there i got a clue about how and exactly what to hex-edit.
 So i extracted the original fingerprint dumps of kenzo and took-off.
 [This](https://stackoverflow.com/a/52587878) stackoverflow answer got me almost all help about how to actually get started.
 I used `vscode` and `vim` on ubuntu to hex-edit them.